-St Augustine's is a community of Christians who seek to follow Jesus by worshipping God and seeking to share God's love with all around us.
+St Augustine's is a community of Christians who seek to follow Jesus by worshipping God and seeking to share His love.

 At the heart of the Church's life is our worship.
 We do this particularly on Sundays, but also at other times through weekday and special services.
-And we encourage all our members to pray regularly, whether on their own or with other Christians.
+We encourage all our members to pray regularly, whether on their own or with other Christians.

 Learning about our faith is important for us all.
 Bible study courses are run during Lent and Advent and at some other times in the year.
-We support the education of children through the provision of activity packs for services and by our Messy Church for families which meets once a month - check here for more information.
+We support the education of children through the provision of activity packs for services and by our Messy Church for families which meets once a month.
 We also have links with The Meads Primary School and Icknield Primary School.

 Christians believe and trust in God.
 We are here because he created us, and he made us to enjoy a relationship with him.
 We can enter that relationship by believing and trusting in Jesus, who died on the cross to overcome the power of sin, and who rose from death to set us free.